Ojay97-hub/Jungle-Peaks-Brewing-Co/README.md

 Ensure accessibility by keeping focus for keyboard navigation.
 Apply outline: none; but only when using a mouse/touch.

+### 🔍 Bug: Update Button Not Submitting the Form

+Problem:
+When clicking the "Update" button, the shopping bag quantity did not update.
+Instead, it only visually changed the number inside the input field but did not submit the form to update the session data.

+Root Causes:
+Incorrect .update-link Selector:

+The jQuery selector was not correctly finding the form related to the specific product.
+The previous code targeted .product-details, .quantity-container, but in desktop view, these containers are not always present.
+The correct form might be inside a <td> (table cell) element.
++ and - Buttons Were Working but Not Updating the Bag:

+Clicking + or - correctly changed the quantity, but since the update-form was not automatically submitted, the actual cart in the session was not updated.
+Event Listeners Might Not Be Binding Correctly:

+If .update-link could not find the correct form, .submit() was not being called properly.
+✅ Solution: Ensuring the Correct Form is Submitted
+Fix .update-link to Target the Correct Form:

+Instead of just searching inside .product-details or .quantity-container, we added td (table cell) as another possible container.
+This makes sure that whether the view is mobile or desktop, the correct update-form is found and submitted.
+Prevent + and - from Auto-Updating the Cart:

+Previously, clicking + or - changed the number but did not trigger a session update.
+We prevented automatic updates and ensured the session updates only when the user clicks "Update".
+Fixed Form Submission Logic:

+Now, when "Update" is clicked, it finds the nearest <td> or .product-details container that contains .update-form and correctly submits it.

 ## Deployment

 ## Future Features